 In this particular instance, the leader was given a handful of individuals as a starting point.
 The leader had to then figure out what he needed in order to create a complete team that could accomplish the aggressive objectives of the company.
 In this case, it gave him a chance to rethink how the innovation group was to be built and to establish a framework for creating the best team possible for the innovation journey ahead.

 A Framework for Building an Innovation Team

-A central innovation group has a special charter.
+A central innovation group has a special charter to develop strategic innovations, not sustaining.
 They need to find opportunities that the Business Units or Lines of Business would or could not pursue on their own, but that are still within the strategic scope of the company.
 A company is typically more than the sum of its individual business units.
 A company has a mission and strategic intent that is only partially realized by the existing business units that comprise it.
 The establishment of a central innovation group is recognition that there are valuable innovations that fall in the gaps between the existing businesses or that are outside the current strategic horizon of business units whose primary focus is on making the quarterly numbers.

 Building a central innovation group within a large organization is difficult.
 In no other organizational situation do you need to bring together a group of people with a more diverse set of proficiencies and personalities and put them on the front-line of the effort to insure a company’s future growth.
 No other organizational group needs to deal with this level of ambiguity and uncertainty, learn faster across a vast range of topics, and develop a large network of internal and external connections.
 Getting the people right is critical.
 But how to do this?